7 Tex. Admin. Code § 84.708

 (iv) the account number.

 (2) Retail installment sales transaction file.
-A licensee must maintain a paper or imaged copy of a retail installment sales transaction file for each individual retail installment sales contract or be able to produce the same information within a reasonable amount of time.
+A licensee must maintain an electronic or paper copy of a retail installment sales transaction file for each individual retail installment sales contract or be able to produce the same information within a reasonable amount of time.
 The retail installment sales transaction file must contain documents which show the licensee's compliance with applicable law.
 The required documents must show the licensee's compliance with Texas Finance Code, Chapter 348 and would accordingly include applicable state and federal laws and regulations, including the Truth in Lending Act.
 If a substantially equivalent electronic record for any of the following records exists, a paper copy of the record does not have to be included in the retail installment sales transaction file if the electronic record can be accessed upon request.
 The retail installment sales transaction file must include copies of the following records or documents, unless otherwise specified:

 (A) for all retail installment sales transactions:

-(i) the retail installment sales contract signed by the retail buyer and the retail seller as required by Texas Finance Code, § RSA 348.101;
+(i) the retail installment sales contract signed by the retail buyer and the retail seller as required by Texas Finance Code, § 348.101;

 (ii) if prepared by the retail seller, the purchase or buyer's order reflecting a written computation of the cash price of the vehicle and itemized charges, a description of the motor vehicle being purchased, and a description of each motor vehicle being traded in;